The Myth Of Dollar Cost Averaging

 So, taking DCA to the extreme, we would conclude that the BEST investment is, in fact, NO investment.

-Logic leads us to conclude that if DCA is the better allocation of funds ..... then NOT investing is better than investing.
+Logic leads us to conclude that if DCA is the better allocation of funds, then NOT investing is better than investing.
 Do you want to believe that?

-Let's look at the other side ... assume Lump Sum posts better returns than DCA.
-In order for this to be true we must conclude:
+Let's look at the other side: Assume Lump Sum posts better returns than DCA.
+In order for this to be true, we must conclude:

 1) The beginning price must be less than DCA averaged price.
 Ergo the stock market must rise more often than it falls.

-2) It makes more sense to Buy-n-Hold than constantly liquidate and re-deploy
+2) It makes more sense to Buy-n-Hold than constantly liquidate and re-deploy.

-Now I ask you ... which scenario makes the most sense ... one that suggests NO investment beats ANY investment or one that relies on the market going up more than down?
+Now I ask you, which scenario makes the most sense: One that suggests NO investment beats ANY investment or one that relies on the market going up more than down?

-But let's not stop there ... after all this is about most likely outcomes ...
+But let's not stop there; after all this is about most likely outcomes.

 Most Likely Outcome: The historical record on the market is pretty consistent.
 The market moves up between 60% and 66% of the time.
 This holds whether we look at decades, years, months, days or intraday.

 If this pattern continues to hold, then DCA would be buying at higher prices about twice as often as lower prices.
 Though the actual studies use complex math to reach this result (as they should) common sense is enough to get there.
-In fact, Vanguard did a study and concluded exactly this (not sure it needed a study, to me it is common sense)
+In fact, Vanguard did a study and concluded exactly this (not sure it needed a study; to me it is common sense)

 This result was further confirmed by Dubil (2005) that found that the expected return from a DCA strategy is 30 percent lower than that of a lump-sum investing strategy.
-Wow ...
+Wow...
 30% lower.

 Risk Reduction: This is my favorite subject on DCA versus Lump Sum.
 The DCA premise is when the market drops, one is less exposed and therefore risk is reduced.

-Certainly makes logical sense ... seems impossible to disagree with ... or is it?
+Certainly makes logical sense; seems impossible to disagree with, or is it?

 Let's examine this premise more closely.
-Since DCA requires (and brags about) the advantages of investing on market drops ... if there was a market drop ... doesn't the DCA require continued investment?
+Since DCA requires (and brags about) the advantages of investing on market drops, if there was a market drop, doesn't the DCA require continued investment?
 In fact, doesn't DCA require continued investment until all monies are invested?

-Doesn't that mean that over the time period to completion, whether one engages in Lump Sum or DCA all the earmarked monies are fully invested and therefore the entire $120,000 will be at risk at some time?
+Doesn't that mean that over the time period to completion, whether one engages in lump sum or DCA all the earmarked monies are fully invested and therefore the entire $120,000 will be at risk at some time?

 Doesn't it follow that market drops don't really speak to lower risk, but the possibility of greater returns by investing in down markets?

 Furthermore, risk shouldn't be measured in a vacuum but compared with reward (risk/reward).
-There are methodologies to assess this such as Sharpe Ratio and Sortino Ratio and they conclude that risk/reward favors Lump Sum.
+There are methodologies to assess this such as Sharpe Ratio and Sortino Ratio and they conclude that risk/reward favors lump sum.

 Lastly, if one suggests that risk is reduced in the down market scenario, doesn't that encourage the investor to see market drops as a risk issue and not a buying opportunity?